oktadev/okta-blog/_source/_posts/2019-12-26-java-mongodb-crud.md

 ## Install Java, Spring Boot, MongoDB, and Other Project Dependencies

-You’ll need to install a few things before you get started.
+You'll need to install a few things before you get started.

 **Java 11**: This project uses Java 11.
-If you don’t have Java 11, you can install OpenJDK.
+If you don't have Java 11, you can install OpenJDK.
 Instructions are found on the [OpenJDK website](https://openjdk.java.net/install/).
 OpenJDK can also be installed using [Homebrew](https://brew.sh/).
 [SDKMAN](https://sdkman.io/) is another great option for installing and managing Java versions.

 **HTTPie**: This is a simple command-line utility for making HTTP requests.
-You’ll use this to test the REST application.
+You'll use this to test the REST application.
 Check out [the installation instructions on their website](https://httpie.org/doc#installation).

-**Okta Developer Account**: You’ll be using Okta as an OAuth/OIDC provider to add JWT authentication and authorization to the application.
-Go to [developer.okta.com/signup](https://developer.okta.com/signup/) and sign up for a free developer account, if you haven’t already.
+**Okta Developer Account**: You'll be using Okta as an OAuth/OIDC provider to add JWT authentication and authorization to the application.
+Go to [developer.okta.com/signup](https://developer.okta.com/signup/) and sign up for a free developer account, if you haven't already.

 ### Download a Skeleton Project From Spring Initializr